Jacopo da Montagnana

-Jacopo da Montagnana, also known as Jacopo Parisato (c.
-1440 to 1443 in Montagnana – 20 April and 14 Agusut 1499 in Padua) was an Italian painter of the early Renaissance who was mainly active in the Padua area.
+Jacopo da Montagnana (c.
+1440/1443 in Montagnana – between 20 April and 14 August 1499 in Padua), also known as Jacopo Parisati or Parisato, was an Italian painter of the early Renaissance who was mainly active in the Padua area.

 Life

 He was born in Montagnana, but mainly active in Padua where he died.
-He was either a pupil or influenced by Andrea Mantegna and/ or Gentile Bellini.
+He was either a pupil or influenced by Andrea Mantegna and/or Gentile Bellini.
 He is considered a major Quattrocento painter in Padua.